kt-k10/Private_Social_Web/README.md

 A private social media site just for friends ^_^

  These are some features!
--Invite-only user registration
+- Invite-only user registration
--All posts are visible to all users
+- All posts are visible to all users
--User authentication with Flask-Login
+- User authentication with Flask-Login
--SQLite database (easy to run locally!)
+- SQLite database (easy to run locally!)

 ## How 2 set up: